 by John Anthony Castro, J.D., LL.M.

 Reasonable Cause is based on objective facts and circumstances.
 Rather than reading for hours and risking losing your one and only chance to waive penalties, you can simply schedule a call with us to analyze your situation and help you develop a clear and concise narrative that legally establishes "reasonable cause" for your situation so we can get all penalties waived.

 What constitutes “reasonable cause” under Code section 6651 for purposes of avoiding penalties for failure to file a tax return or pay tax?

 A failure to file a return will result in a mandatory penalty, unless the taxpayer establishes that the failure was due to reasonable cause and not willful neglect.
 Reasonable cause has been interpreted to require the taxpayer to establish that it exercised ordinary business care and prudence but was, nevertheless, either unable to comply or that undue hardship would have resulted from compliance.
 A taxpayer bears a “heavy burden of proving the failure to timely file was both due to reasonable cause and not due to willful neglect.”
 “Absence of fault” is the key factor; thus, the taxpayer must prove that the failure was not intentional or a result of carelessness or reckless indifference.

 The Internal Revenue Manual’s Penalty Handbook sets forth a number of acceptable reasons that will be accepted by the Service as “reasonable cause.”
 These include, but are not limited to, death or serious illness of the taxpayer or an immediate family member, unavoidable absence of the taxpayer, destruction of business or records by casualty or civil disturbance, inability to obtain reasons for reasons beyond taxpayer’s control, financial incapacitation, ignorance of the law by taxpayer with limited education, misunderstanding of complex or ambiguous area of tax law, mistake, mail delivery problems, advice from a tax professional, postal delays, and marital problems.
-These reasonable causes will be further analyzed in the memorandum.
+These reasonable causes will be further analyzed in the article.

 While the vast majority of cases relate to income, gift, estate, and employment tax returns, the reasoning of these cases would logically apply to the late filing of information returns and statements.